teriyaki-bytes/zvm.app/src/content/docs/guides/install-zvm.md

 ## Putting ZVM on your Path

 ZVM requires a few directories to be on your `$PATH`.
-If you don't know how to update your environment variables perminantly on Windows, you can follow [this guide](https://www.computerhope.com/issues/ch000549.htm).
+If you don't know how to update your environment variables permanently on Windows, you can follow [this guide](https://www.computerhope.com/issues/ch000549.htm).
 Once you're in the appropriate menu, add or append to the following environment variables: